53 Years of the Mini

 The Mastercard New York Mini 10K began in 1972 as the first women-only road race, known as the Crazylegs Mini Marathon.
-The Mini has had more than 200,000 finishers, and the 2022 event was the 50th running.
+The Mini has had nearly 250,000 finishers, and the 2025 event will be the 53rd running.

 We share five "Mini Moments” that define the history of the Mini.